 School attendance and truancy

-We offer you advice and assistance to help your child make the most of school through regular attendance and will do so with a courteous and helpful service.
+We offer advice and assistance to help your child make the most of school through regular attendance.

 We can advise you on any of the above problems or you can ask the school for advice and help if you have difficulty getting your child to attend for any reason.